srikomm/srikomm.github.io/docs/_posts/2025-02-23-Home Loan transfer experience.md

 bank representative.
 Please make sure to go to your bank along with the rep and make sure they're submitted to loan officer/bank manager there.

 And then we follow a similar process for the home top up loan as well and it is sent for verification and then approval.
 Once that is also done, the amount is disbursed into another loan account created for the top up loan.
+One thing that was different here was, for top up loan, we needed to get estamping done for the loan agreement.
+It cost around 8K for me.

 ## Things to consider/be on the lookout for